Permanent income hypothesis: Background and history

 Until A Theory of Consumption Function, the Keynesian absolute income hypothesis and interpretation of the consumption function were the most advanced and sophisticated.
 In its post-war synthesis, the Keynesian perspective was responsible for pioneering many innovations in recession management, economic history, and macroeconomics.
 Like the neoclassical school that preceded it, early inconsistencies had their roots in socio-political events contrary to the predictions put forward.

 The introduction of the absolute income hypothesis is often attributed to John Maynard Keynes, a British economist, who wrote several books which are now the basis for Keynesian economics.
 The hypothesis put forward by Keynes was accepted and placed into the post–war synthesis.
 However, inconsistencies were not resolved swiftly, and economists were unable to explain the consistency of the savings rate in the face of rising real incomes (Fig. 1).

 Before the neoclassical synthesis was established, Keynes and his hypothesis challenged the orthodoxy of neoclassical economics.
 As a result of the Great Depression, Keynes rapidly became among the leaders of economic thought.
 His MPC and MPS spending multipliers developed into the absolute income hypothesis ((1)), and were influential to the government responses to the ensuing depression.

 Origins

 The American economist Milton Friedman developed the permanent income hypothesis in his 1957 book A Theory of the Consumption Function.
 In his book, Friedman posits a theory that explained how and why future expectations change consumption.

-Friedman's 1957 book created the basis for consumption smoothing.
+Friedman's 1957 book A Theory of the Consumption Function created the basis for consumption smoothing.
 He argued the consumption model, in which outcomes are stochastic, where consumers face risks and uncertainty to their labor incomes, complicates interpretations of indifference curves, and causes consumers to spread out or 'smooth' their spending based on their permanent income, which represents their anticipated income over their lifetimes.
-Friedman explain in A Theory of the Consumption Function how consumers interact with money based on not just windfall gains, but through their permanent income because consumers will save when they expect their long term income to rise.
-He writes:
+Friedman explains this by how, for example, consumers would consistently save more when they expect their long-term income to increase.
+A further elaboration is provided below: